kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/try-kibo-onboarding.md

 ## Onboarding Checklist

-We’re excited to see you at Orientation on **Tuesday July 12th from 3pm - 5pm GMT.** If you complete all the steps on this page, on Saturday you will get a calendar invitation for orientation.
+We’re excited to see you at Orientation on **Tuesday July 12th from 3pm - 5pm GMT (convert to your local timezone <a href="https://www.timeanddate.com/worldclock/converter.html?iso=20220712T150000&p1=tz_gmt" target="_blank">here</a>).** If you complete all the steps on this page, on Saturday you will get a calendar invitation for orientation.
 Remember that attending orientation is mandatory to take the class.

 Before you go, make sure that you have: